MiloBuwalda/uva-prog-c/30 Problem sets/27 Problem set 1 (semester 2)/20 Problem set.md

 Now, let's start on the problem set.
 First, create a new directory for your problem set's files to live in.
 Open up your **Terminal** and type

+	cd Desktop

+which will move you from your current position to your Desktop.
+Once there, you should see that your prompt has changed from

+	jharvard@appliance (~):

+to

+	jharvard@appliance (~/Desktop):

+Next, create a new directory named **pset1** by executing

+	mkdir pset1

+Now, you can move yourself to this newly created directory by executing

+	cd pset1

+which should change your prompt to

+	jharvard@appliance (~/Desktop/pset1):

+Using the `touch` command, you can create a new file, not unlike how you've just created a new directory.
+To create a file called **hello.c**, type

+	touch hello.c